-PaleoPower is a South African ancestral nutrition resource founded in 2013 by Morgan Bell — built on a simple belief: that what you eat is the most powerful lever you have over your long-term health.
+PaleoPower is a South African ancestral nutrition resource founded in 2013 by Morgan Bell — built on a single belief: that what you eat is the most powerful lever you have over your long-term health.
 This site exists to help you understand the paleo diet and real-food eating in plain, honest language, grounded in research and lived experience.

 Over a decade and thousands of articles later, PaleoPower remains independently run, editorially honest, and deeply South African in its perspective.
-Whether you're brand new to ancestral eating or looking to refine what you already know, this is where to start.

 Who We Are